-In general, there will be three lectures, with some class time being used for introduction or review of assignments or lab concepts.
-There will be labs throughout the semester beginning the second full week of class in September (week beginning Monday Sept 18, 2023).
-There will be at least one field trip this semester - on Saturday Oct 14.
+In general, there will be three lectures per week, with some class time being used for introduction or review of assignments or lab concepts.
+There will be labs throughout the semester beginning the second full week of class in September (week beginning Monday Sept 15, 2025).
+A class field trip is possible and will be discussed in the first week of class.